 The first automatic machine gun was invented by Hiram S. Maxim in 1884.
 Prior to Maxim’s invention, machine guns were operated by hand – either by turning a crank or moving a lever.
 In Maxim’s gun the operations of loading, cocking, firing, withdrawing the empty cartridge from the barrel and ejecting it are performed by the recoil energy resulting from the explosion of the cartridge.
 This page describes his first prototype gun.
-Maxim refined his design, simplifying and improving the mechanism in a second prototype and an intermediate design before he produced his 'World Standard' design in 1887.
+Maxim refined his design, simplifying and improving the mechanism in a second prototype and a transitional design before he produced his 'World Standard' design in 1888.

 The majority of the text in this page is based on Hiram S. Maxim's paper 'Description of the Maxim Automatic Machine Gun' read before the Institution of Mechanical Engineers, and published in 'Engineering', Volume 39, June 5, 1885, pages 634-636 [Mx2]